Here’s a weird question: Would earphones tie up in space?

 This provides you with additional room to operate.
 You can pace about during work calls or dance all over the house while listening to music.

 The Noise Shots Nuvo can let you do just that and more.
-With Bluetooth 5.0, you can instantly pair your smart phone, and take advantage of its wide range.
+With BT 5.0, you can instantly pair your smart phone, and take advantage of its wide range.

 Ease of use